[NO TITLE FOUND]

 "[The license we use] is a significant limitation, which companies and other product makers, such as websites and games, are not willing to abide by, and so they seek us out, as holder of the copyright, for a traditional music license agreement," Buckman says.
 "The CC license gets our music heard, and then copyright is used to make money when the customer also wants to make money using our music."

 Becoming involved in the forefront of the digital sharing movement is nothing new for Buckman, who is the chair of the board of the Electronic Frontier Foundation, a nonprofit organization that actively fights for digital rights.
 According to Buckman, creating a business model that centers on expanding and protecting the public's ability to use music is a must.

 "I wanted to use CC because I knew that a music website that enabled people to download your music needed some sort of acceptable-use policy," he says.
-"I was very interested in recreating the success of MySQL and other open source projects that used the GNU license to get wide visibility for their software product.
+"I was very interested in recreating the success of MySQL [an open source database] and other open source projects that used the GNU license [a free license for software] to get wide visibility for their software product.
 I thought that a CC license with music might have the same effect."

 Likewise, from the musician's perspective, shifting from traditional copyright to CC licensing has not yielded negative results.
 Regarding the potential downside of artists using CC licensing, Hersh says, "I suppose that theoretically, it can be seen as subverting the performance royalty, but in practical terms, I haven't experienced this to a significant degree."

 Ultimately, Hersh recognizes CC as a tool and suggests that other musicians consider alternative licensing.
 "I recommend CC licensing as a tool in the promotion of music," Hersh says.
 "But I also recommend that other musicians think it through, do their research, and come to their own conclusions.
 It's been a powerful tool for me, for sure."